pygame/pygame/docs/reST/ref/surface.rst

       and 32-bit surfaces support 'r', 'g', and 'b'.
 Only 32-bit surfaces with ``SRCALPHA`` support 'a'.

-      This method implicitly locks the Surface.
-The lock will be released, once the returned view object is deleted.
+      The surface is locked only when an exposed interface is accessed.

-      New in pygame 1.9.2.
+      For new buffer interface accesses, the surface is unlocked once the last buffer view is released.
+For array interface and old buffer interface accesses, the surface remains locked until the BufferProxy object is released.

-      .. ## Surface.get_view ##
+      New in Pygame 1.9.2.

    .. method:: get_buffer